bernhardAxonIvy/doc/source/axonivy/migration/index.rst

 To successfully migrate |axon-ivy| to a newer version follow these steps:

+#. :ref:`Read the Migration Notes document <migration-notes>`.
+This document
+   will tell you what has changed since the last version and will list any additional steps you need to take to successfully migrate your system.
 #. :ref:`Prepare your new |ivy-engine| <migration-preperation>`
 #. :ref:`Migrate your projects <migration-project>`
-#. :ref:`Upgrade to your new |ivy-engine| <migration-upgrade>`
+#. :ref:`Upgrade to your new |ivy-engine| <migration-upgrade-engine>`

-Before upgrading of an |ivy-engine| read the :ref:`migration-notes` document of the new version carefully.
-This document will tell you exactly what has changed since the last version and will list any additional steps you need to take to successfully migrate your system.

 .. toctree::
    :hidden: